Free Spoken English Self-Test

 Before you compare it to anything, listen once to your version.

 Don’t analyze yet.
-Just notice your first reaction: Does it sound like the level of clarity, naturalness, and confidence you want other people to hear?
+Just notice your first reaction: Does this sound like the level you want people to hear?

 Step 3